Revised February 8, 2019

 - As one gets some practice with abstaining from major offenses, one will become “sensitized”, i.e., one will start seeing minor offenses that one is about to make.

-Here is the conventional translation, which is word by word:
+Here is the mundane translation (“The Great Discourse on the Establishing of Awareness“), which is word by word:

 3. Thus many possible “finer posture and actions” can be seen in the above direct translation, which are correct.
 The point is to be “morally mindful” in each and every such action, and not just to do those acts like a robot just in a formal setting as most people do.